DanielMolinaR/the-Hangman-Game/Python/README.md

 ## Design

-The game has been developed and designed in a fast way to compare the time inversion in this development with the Java one.
+The game has been developed and designed in a simplified way to compare the time inversion in this development with the Java one.

 ### Interesting implementations

-- I decided to consume the word from an external [source](https://random-word-api.herokuapp.com/all) via API.
+- I decided to consume the words from an external [source](https://random-word-api.herokuapp.com/all) via API.

 ## Improvements

 - **Add test**
 - **Object oriented design**: There is a lot of global variables needed.
-That guides to need an OO solution.
+This guides me to need an OO solution.
 - **Error handling**